-As car accident attorneys in Las Vegas, we at Sam & Ash, LLP help clients from out-of-state and car accident victims who have injuries caused by out-of-state drivers pursue what’s right.
+As car accident attorneys in Las Vegas, we at Sam & Ash Injury Law help clients from out-of-state and car accident victims who have injuries caused by out-of-state drivers pursue what’s right.
 In the end, we can help you seek the compensation you deserve for a car accident in Nevada or California that someone else caused, no matter where you live.
 There are a few issues that make pursuing a personal injury lawsuit after an out-of-state car accident different.

 If you have been in a car accident in Las Vegas or Southern California that was not your fault, Sam & Ash is ready to assist you 24 hours a day.
 Contact us right away so your financial recovery is not slowed.

 When we refer to an out-of-state car accident, we mean an accident in which one driver or the other is not a resident of the state where the accident happened.
 It could be that a Las Vegas resident has been in an accident in California.
 Or someone from another state has crashed into your car in Nevada.

 It can be an extra scary time, dealing with injuries from a car accident and insurance while out of state.
 It can be especially difficult if you find yourself hospitalized far from your home and family or to learn that the person who hit you lives thousands of miles away.